Mace (bludgeon): Modern history

 Trench raiding clubs used during World War I were modern variations on the medieval mace.
 They were homemade mêlée weapons used by both the Allies and the Central Powers.
 Clubs were used during night time trench raiding expeditions as a quiet and effective way of killing or wounding enemy soldiers.

 Makeshift maces were also found in the possession of some football hooligans in the 1980s.

+Maces are sometimes used in the sport of buhurt as a substitute for a sword.

-In 2020 China–India skirmishes personnel of People's Liberation Army Ground Force were seen using makeshift maces (batons wrapped in barbed wire and clubs embedded with nails).
+In 2020 China–India skirmishes personnel of People's Liberation Army Ground Force were seen using makeshift maces consisting of batons wrapped in barbed wire and clubs embedded with nails.

 Some units of the People's Police of China carry two-handed maces.
 Reportedly these are used for disabling errant martial artists.

 Ceremonial use

 Maces have had a role in ceremonial practices over time, including some still in use today.